Daniel J. O'Hern Award • Charles J. Hollenbeck Award

 The O'Hern Award is presented to an attorney who is a well-respected member of the legal community and exhibits integrity, competence, high ethical standards, career achievement and service to the bar and/or community.
 The individual must be licensed to practice law in the state of New Jersey, and have demonstrated outstanding character and continually displayed a firm commitment to the ideals of professionalism as epitomized in the Commission's Principles of Professionalism.

-The award is named for the Honorable Daniel J. O'Hern, a retired associate judge of the New Jersey Supreme Court, who was an advisor to the Commission from its inception in 1996 until his passing in 2009.
+The award is named for the Honorable Daniel J. O'Hern, a retired associate justice of the New Jersey Supreme Court, who was an advisor to the Commission from its inception in 1996 until his passing in 2009.

 Nominees for the Hollenbeck Award must be licensed to practice law in the state of New Jersey; employed by a governmental agency at the federal, state, county or municipal level, or by a nonprofit organization that serves the needs of the legal community; and have served with diligence, competence and dedication to the profession.